-Akamai Helps Organisations Achieve Greater Security with New Zero Trust Platform - CRN - India
+Akamai helps organisations achieve greater security with new Zero Trust Platform - CRN - India

-Akamai Technologies, Inc., the cloud company that powers and protects life online, announced the Akamai Guardicore Platform helps businesses meet their Zero Trust goals.
+Akamai Technologies announced the Akamai Guardicore Platform helps businesses meet their Zero Trust goals.
 The Akamai Guardicore Platform is the first security platform to combine industry-leading Zero Trust Network Access (ZTNA) and microsegmentation to help security teams stop ransomware, meet compliance mandates, and secure their hybrid workforce and hybrid cloud infrastructure.

 Ransomware groups have become more aggressive in their methods of both extortion and vulnerability exploitation, and have evolved their tactics and techniques at a rate that conventional security tools just can’t keep up with.
 According to an Akamai report, growth in victim companies in APJ increased by 50% between Q4 2021 and Q4 2022, with a giant leap of 204% in the victim count year-over-year when comparing Q1 2022 with Q1 2023.